VisTR: Visualizations as Representations for Time-series Table Reasoning: Multimodal Visualization Alignment

 \subsection{Implementation Details}

-We took a pre-trained CLIP text-image model and fine-tuned it on the selected chart-text and chart-sketch pairings.
-In the training phases, we employed a strategy where we froze the ViT encoder and conducted fine-tuning for 30 epochs with a batch size of 32, and a learning rate of $1e^{-5}$.
-The model parameters were optimized using AdamW optimizer, employing Betas $(0.9, 0.98)$, weight decay of 0.001, and incorporating of StepLR learning rate schedule.
-This static scheduler ensures that the learning rate gradually decreases during fine-tuning, facilitating convergence towards a local optimum.
-Through using the modalities paired with charts, \textit{i.e.}, pairs of the form $(\mathbb{C},\mathbb{T})$, and $(\mathbb{C},\mathbb{S})$ to align each the embeddings from text modality $\mathbb{T}$ and sketch modality $\mathbb{T}$ to those from charts.
-We observe that the pairs $(T, S)$ are aligned even though we only train using the pairs $(C, T)$ and $(C, M)$.
-This behavior is also validated by IMAGEBIND\cite{imagebind_2023} so we reference to its statement that $(\mathbb{C},\mathbb{S})$ and $(\mathbb{C},\mathbb{T})$ are naturally aligned, and the text $\mathbb{T}$ and sketch modalities $\mathbb{S}$ constitute an emergency alignment.
+We take a pre-trained CLIP text-image model and fine-tune it on the selected chart-text and chart-sketch pairings.
+In the training phases, we employ a strategy where we \jn{freeze} the ViT encoder and conduct fine-tuning for 30 epochs with a batch size of 32, and a learning rate of $1e^{-5}$.
+The model parameters \jn{are} optimized using the AdamW optimizer, employing Betas $(0.9, 0.98)$, weight decay of 0.001, combined with a StepLR learning rate schedule.
+This static scheduler ensures that the learning rate gradually decreases during fine-tuning, facilitating convergence towards a local optimum. \jn{By using} the modalities paired with charts, \textit{i.e.}, pairs of $(\mathbb{C},\mathbb{T})$ and $(\mathbb{C},\mathbb{S})$, we align each of the embeddings from text modality $\mathbb{T}$ and sketch modality $\mathbb{S}$ to those from charts.
+The pairs \jn{$(\mathbb{T},\mathbb{S})$} are aligned even though we only train using the pairs \jn{$(\mathbb{C},\mathbb{T})$} and \jn{$(\mathbb{C},\mathbb{S})$}.
+We refer to the statement that $(\mathbb{C},\mathbb{S})$ and $(\mathbb{C},\mathbb{T})$ are naturally aligned, and the text $\mathbb{T}$ and sketch modalities $\mathbb{S}$ constitute an \jn{emergent} alignment.